AestinaK/simple-auth/README.md

 2.Postgres database has been used

-3. CurrentUserProvider has been used to retrieve user data
+3.CurrentUserProvider has been used to retrieve user data

 4.Ef core has been used